PEXANE2/azure-docs.tr-tr/articles/sql-database/replication-with-sql-database-managed-instance.md

 ## <a name="clean-up-resources"></a>Kaynakları temizleme

-Yayını silmek için aşağıdaki T-SQL komutunu çalıştırın:
+Yayını bırakmak için aşağıdaki T-SQL komutunu çalıştırın:

 ```sql
 -- Drops the publication